sematext/docs/docs/logagent/config-file.md

 ### Section: output

-Logs could be shipped to Elasticsearch or to rtail for realtime log view.
+Logs could be shipped to Elasticsearch or to rtail for real-time log view.
 The Elasticsearch output supports HTTPS and username/password in the URL.
 In addition, it is possible to route logs from different files to different indices in Elasticsearch.
-All logs that don't match any rules in the indices section are routed to the default index (elasticsearch.index).
+All logs that don't match any rules in the indices section are routed to the default Elasticsearch index.

 ```yaml
 output: